anhhoang19122005/markdown-to-docx-tools/README.md

 ## Run the console

-Run this command from the `Tashen-Document` root directory:
+Run this command from the root directory:

 ```powershell
 python markdown_to_docx.py